Hiring Family Members in Your Business

 Payroll and Employment Tax Issues

-There are no laws against nepotism (hiring family members) in a private business, but laws exist to prevent nepotism in government positions.
-Having family members working in your business does present some unique tax and employment situations.
+There are no laws against nepotism (hiring family members) in private business, but having family members working in your business does present some unique tax and employment situations.

 Hiring Family Members

-In some cases, children must be treated differently, but for adults, everything you do for other employees, and every employment tax you pay for other employees, and every benefit you give to other employees should be the same for family members.
+In some cases, children must be treated differently for tax and work purposes, but for adults, everything you do for other employees, and every employment tax you pay for other employees, and every benefit you give to other employees should be the same for family members.

 Employment taxes include: